SIRA Logo

 You should:

-• Encourage the injured person to use strategies to control their symptoms and learn to function despite their symptoms.
+• Encourage the person with an injury to use strategies to control their symptoms and learn to function despite their symptoms.
 For example, perform a home exercise program, activity scheduling, pacing, establishing a sleep routine and healthy down-regulation strategies.

 • Increase active strategies that support self-management as recovery progresses and decrease passive strategies.